The Judiciary

 Each jurisdiction in Canada has a judicial council that is responsible for promoting and administering professional standards and conduct.
 For provincially and territorially appointed judges, each province or territory has a judicial council.
 Its members include judges, lawyers, and members of the general public.
 Judicial councils develop policies and codes of conduct to provide guidance for judges.

 The Canadian Judicial Council (CJC) is responsible for federally appointed judges.
-It consists of the chief justices and associate chief justices of all of the federal courts and provincial/territorial superior courts.
+It consists of the chief justices and associate chief justices of all the federal courts and provincial and territorial superior courts.
 It promotes efficiency, consistency, and quality judicial service in these courts.
-One of the Council’s tasks is to investigate complaints and allegations of misconduct of federally appointed judges.
-The CJC has also developed a set of Ethical Principles for Judges.
-Their purpose is to help judges ensure that they maintain their independence, integrity, and impartiality.
+One of the CJC’s tasks is to investigate complaints and allegations of misconduct of federally appointed judges.
+The CJC has also developed a set of Ethical Principles for Judges to help judges ensure that they maintain their independence, integrity, and impartiality.

 If it finds evidence of serious misconduct, the CJC may recommend to the Minister of Justice that the judge be removed from office.
 The Minister of Justice may then seek the necessary approval of both the House of Commons and the Senate to have the judge removed from office.
-The removal processes for provincial/territorial judges vary from jurisdiction to jurisdiction, but are similarly developed to protect judicial independence and ensure that the process operates independently.
+The removal processes for provincial and territorial judges vary by jurisdiction, but are similarly developed to protect judicial independence and ensure that the process operates independently.

 Relevant laws relating to the judiciary

-The manner in which judges are appointed and administered is governed by Part VII of the Constitution Acts of 1867 and 1982 and the Judges Act.
+The manner in which federally appointed judges are appointed, compensated and removed is governed primarily by Part VII of the Constitution Acts of 1867 and 1982 and the Judges Act.
 The Justice Laws website provides the texts of these acts.
 Provincial and territorial statutes and regulations can be found on the websites of the respective jurisdictions.

 The following organizations also support judges in Canada: